Virendxr/Website/README.md

 ## Structure

-The root folder contains the main HTML file, a CSS stylesheet defining both light and dark mode variables, a JavaScript file for the theme toggle and Typed.js initialization, and an images directory for all asset files.
+The root folder contains the main HTML file, a CSS stylesheet defining both light and dark mode variables, a JavaScript file for the theme toggle, and an images directory for all asset files.

 ## Customization